Efury1/Efury1/README.md

 ## About Me

-- 🌱 I'm currently learning a Text-Based Adventure.
+- 🌱 I'm currently learning data analytics
 - 💼 I work at OneModel, but I’ll be moving to the UK in February 2025 and am open to exciting new roles.
 - 🤝 I'm open to collaboration on projects.